 The concrete slab foundation and its work are very important for making buildings.
 It can be done in many processes.
 First of all, the foundation of a building is part of walls, piers, and columns in direct contact with the ground and transmitting loads to the ground.
-Because of the variety of soil, rock land- size and water condition concrete slab foundation can be made.
-Among different types of foundation, it is the easiest and cheapest building construction material in construction work.
+Because of the variety of soil, rock land- size, and water condition concrete slab foundation can be made.
+Among different types of foundations, it is the easiest and cheapest building construction material in construction work.

 What is Concrete Slab Foundation?

 A concrete slab foundation is a large, heavy lair, or slab of concrete that is ordinarily 4-6 inches wide in the innermost and cascaded directly on the ground all at one time.
-However, the concrete slab is commonly located on a slab of sand to develop drainage quality and to act as a buffer.
+However, the concrete slab is commonly located on a slab of sand to develop drainage quality and act as a buffer.
 A concrete slab does not have a channel beneath a building.
 This type of foundation differs from house foundations, quality of land condition, and basement requirements.
-The concrete slab foundation is most usually forged on the property that has been classified, as it should be.
+The concrete slab foundation is usually forged on the property that has been classified, as it should be.
 The soil must be qualified because if it’s not, the foundation could sink or settle due to poor soil compilation.